leo007er1/FeatherOS/README.md

 This project contains my shot at creating a functioning os and since I'm still learning a lot it may contain bad code, bad practices and bugs.
 I tried to run the os on my computer and a Thinkpad laptop and it worked without causing hassle.
 For now the os does the following:
- - Setup a GDT
+ - Sets up a GDT
- - Setup IDT and handles exceptions
+ - Sets up IDT and handles exceptions and IRQs
  - Barebones ACPI driver.
  - SSE support.
  - Barebones PS/2 keyboard driver.